ibuildthecloud/docker-networking-notes/README.md

 ## Links

 Links as they are known today will be deprecated.
-They will continue to work as they are currently designed, but will continue to have most of the current limitations in that they are not dynamic or uarenteed to work across hosts.
+They will continue to work as they are currently designed, but will continue to have most of the current limitations in that they are not dynamic or guaranteed to work across hosts.

 ## Endpoint